RotichKipkoech/zetech-portal/README.md

 ## Getting Started

-Welcome to the School Management System!
+Welcome to the Zetech Portal!
 This application is designed to streamline the management of student records, financial accounts, and administrative operations.
 The system provides a dedicated dashboard for each user role, including Admin, Finance, and Student, to access the relevant information and actions.

 ## Technologies Used